Ken Follett: Kingsbridge series

 Follett surprised his readers with his first non-spy thriller, The Pillars of the Earth (1989), a novel about building a cathedral in a small English village during the Anarchy in the 12th century.
 The novel was highly successful, received positive reviews and was on The New York Times Best Seller list for eighteen weeks.
 It topped best-seller lists in Canada, Britain and Italy, and was on the German best-seller list for six years.
-It has sold 26 million copies so far.
-On 16 August 2017, it was published as a computer game adaptation by German developer and publisher Daedalic Entertainment.
+As of 2017 it has sold 26 million copies.
+On 16 August 2017, a computer game adaptation by German developer and publisher Daedalic Entertainment was released.

 Its much-later sequel, World Without End (2007), returns to Kingsbridge 157 years later, and features the descendants of the characters in Pillars.
 It focuses on the destinies of a handful of people as their lives are devastated by the Black Death, the plague that swept Europe from the middle of the 14th century.

-The next novel in the series, A Column of Fire, was published in September 2017.
+The next novel in the series is A Column of Fire (2017).
 Beginning in 1558, the story follows the romance between Ned Willard and Margery Fitzgerald over half a century.
 It commences at a time when Europe turns against Elizabethan England, and the queen finds herself beset by plots to dethrone her.

 A fourth novel, The Evening and the Morning (2020), is a prequel to The Pillars of the Earth.
 Set in the decade around 1000 AD – in the so-called Dark Ages – the story "concerns the gradual creation of the town of Kingsbridge and of the many people – priests, nobles, peasants, the enslaved – who played significant roles".
 As such, the book provides "a solid underpinning to the later installments of the Kingsbridge series".

-A fifth novel, The Armour of Light, is scheduled to be released in September 2023.
-The novel is set to open in 1792, around the beginning of the Industrial Revolution.